Duality between Lagrangian and Legendrian invariants: Wrapped Floer cohomology and Legendrian surgery

 To this end we first consider 1-dimensional moduli spaces $\mathcal{M}'$ of the form $\mathcal{M}'=\mathcal{M}^{\fl}(\mathbf{c};\kappa)$, where the distinguished puncture $c_{0}$ is an intersection point.
 As usual, the boundary numbering precludes boundary bubbling and we find that the boundary consists of broken disk that either break at an intersection point in which case the holomorphic parts both have dimension zero, or break into a partial holomorphic building with a rigid disk attached at its negative puncture, in which case the primary component of the partial building has dimension one.
 We find the boundary points of $\mathcal{M}'$ are in 1-1 correspondence with disks contributing to compositions of $\m_{i}'$ and $\m_{j}'$ (disks breaking at intersection points) and disks contributing to $\m_{i}''$ and $\m_{j}'$.

 Remaining contributions to the $A_{\infty}$-relations correspond to compositions of $\m_{i}''$ and $\m_{j}''$.
+We show that all contributions to this composition constitute the boundary of an oriented 1-manifold.
+The contributions are of two forms: either the output puncture of the first operation (which lies in the primary disk of the corresponding partially broken configuration) is glued to an input puncture of the primary disk in the partially broken configuration of the second operation or it is glued to an input puncture in a secondary disk.

-We identify also these with the boundary of an oriented 1-manifold.
-To this end we consider the boundary of the moduli space $\mathcal{M}''=\mathcal{M}^{\sy}(\mathbf{b};\kappa)$ of dimension two with distinguished negative puncture.
-(After we divide out the natural $\R$-action this is 1-dimensional space.)
-The boundary consists of two level broken disks and completing all negative punctures except the distinguished puncture with rigid disks in $\mathcal{M}^{\co}(\mathbf{a})$ we find also the composition of $\m_{i}''$ and $\m_{j}''$ expressed as the boundary of an oriented compact 1-manifold.
-The lemma follows. \end{proof}
+The configurations of the former type correspond to a part of the boundary of the moduli space $\mathcal{M}^{\sy}_{\parallel}(\mathbf{b};\kappa)$ of dimension two with distinguished negative puncture and decreasing boundary numbering (after we divide out the natural $\R$-action this is a 1-dimensional space) capped off at by rigid disks in $\mathcal{M}^{\co}(\mathbf{a})$ at all non-distinguished negative punctures.
+This is the part of the boundary where the distinguished puncture belongs to the lower level disk.

+The configurations of the second type correspond to the part of the boundary of the $1$-dimensional moduli space $\mathcal{M}^{\co}(\mathbf{a};\kappa)$, with a distinguished increasing positive puncture where a negative puncture in the primary disk of the second operation is attached (other negative punctures in the primary disk of the second operation is capped off as usual).
+The part of the boundary where the distinguished positive puncture lies in the rigid disk in the cobordism.

+Finally, the remaining part of the boundary in the first case is two level buildings in $\mathcal{M}^{\sy}_{\parallel}(\mathbf{b};\kappa)$ where the distinguished negative puncture belongs to the top level curves.
+This is exactly the configurations that we get from the remaining parts of the boundary in the second case (i.e., configurations where the distinguished puncture belong to the component in the symplectization) when we glue to it the primary disk of the second operation.